kestra-io/docs/content/docs/18.how-to-guides/python.md

 ---
-title: Using Python
+title: How to Use Python in Kestra
 icon: /docs/icons/tutorial.svg
 ---

-How to run Python code inside of your flow.
+Run Python code inside of your flow.

 You can execute Python code inside of a flow by either writing your Python inline or by executing a `.py` file.
 You can also get outputs and metrics from your Python code too.